dcschmid/markdown-to-podcast/README.md

 # Markdown to Podcast TTS (Chatterbox Edition)

 This project converts scripted Markdown dialogue into high‑quality podcast audio (MP3) plus WebVTT subtitles using the open‑source **Chatterbox Multilingual TTS** model (Resemble AI).
-Optional: generate promotional audiogram MP4 videos.

 The previous Speechify backend has been fully removed.
 No API keys, no external TTS calls – everything runs locally (or via a lightweight mock mode for fast tests).